-- A. ROBOT BUMPERS, - B. ROBOT battery and its associated half of the Anderson cable quick connect/disconnect pair (including no more than 12 in. (~30 cm) of cable per leg, the associated cable lugs, connecting bolts, and insulation), and - C. tags used for location detection systems if provided by the event.

-R104 STARTING CONFIGURATION - max size.
-A ROBOT'S STARTING CONFIGURATION may not have a FRAME PERIMETER greater than 120 in. (~304 cm) and may not be more than 4 ft. (~121 cm) tall.
+- A. ROBOT BUMPERS, - B. ROBOT battery and its associated half of the Anderson cable quick connect/disconnect pair (including no more than 12 in. (~30 cm) of cable per leg, the associated cable lugs, connecting bolts, and insulation), and - C. tags used for location detection systems if provided by the event. - R104 STARTING CONFIGURATION max size.
+A ROBOT'S STARTING CONFIGURATION may not have a ROBOT PERIMETER greater than 120 in. (~304 cm) and may not be more than 3 ft.
+6 in. (~106 cm) tall.